andhiyaulhaq/AnnotateImg/architecture.md

 1. The user clicks the "Select" action in the toolbar, setting the application's state to `current_tool = 'select'`.
 2. The user clicks on the `ImageView`.
 The `mousePressEvent` handler checks if the click occurred within an existing bounding box or on one of its resize handles.
 3. If a bounding box is hit, it becomes the `selected_annotation`, and its color changes to blue (from red).
 If a handle is hit, the `selection_handle` is set accordingly (e.g., 'top-left', 'body').
 4. As the user drags the mouse (`mouseMoveEvent`), the `selected_annotation` is either moved (if `selection_handle` is 'body') or resized (if a handle is selected).
+All coordinate calculations are performed with floating-point precision using `QPointF` and `QRectF`.
+    *   **Moving:** The bounding box's size is preserved, and its position is updated based on the mouse movement, clamped to remain within image boundaries.
-During resizing, the corner opposite to the dragged handle remains fixed, ensuring intuitive resizing behavior.
-The `bbox` coordinates of the `selected_annotation` are updated in real-time.
-During repositioning, the bounding box's size is preserved while its position is clamped to remain within image boundaries.
-During resizing, both the position and size are clamped to ensure the box stays within the image.
+    *   **Resizing:** The corner opposite to the dragged handle remains fixed.
+The new bounding box coordinates are calculated based on this fixed point and the mouse's current position.
+The resulting rectangle is then clamped to ensure it stays within the image boundaries.
+    The `x1, y1, x2, y2` coordinates of the `selected_annotation` are updated in real-time.
 The `ImageView` repaints to show the changes, and the `annotation_view` is updated in real-time to reflect these changes.
 5. When the user releases the mouse button (`mouseReleaseEvent`), the dragging operation ends.
 The updated `bbox` coordinates of the `selected_annotation` are saved to the database via the `storage.py` module.
 6. The `image_view` emits an `annotation_changed` signal, which is connected to the `annotation_view` to update its display with the modified annotation.